njtwomey/njtwomey.github.io/_posts/2022-01-28-explainable-gif.md

 I thought these animations were pretty nice.
 Although I was hoping that I would see a smooth animation, I was somewhat surprised that the smoothness in the animation wasn't hard to come by.

+Update 08-02-2022: On twitter, [I was asked](https://twitter.com/tommy_da_cat/status/1489254321522765827) what these images might look like in higher dimensions than the 2D cases that I've showed above.
+I came up with this.
+This is more complex than the examples from above.
+Here, query centre is the black dot, local region around query shown by transparency, and local prediction is shown by hyperplane colour.

+{% include image.html path='3d.gif' %}

+I think this looks pretty neat.
+If you look at the animation enough I think you can interpret it pretty naturally.

 ## Effect of bandwidth

 In my implementation, the query region is defined by an RBF kernel, which is fully specified by location and a bandwidth parameters.
 While animations above show the effect of the query position, they ignore the effect that bandwidth has on performance metrics of interest (e.g. accuracy).